Legazpi, Albay: Missionary foundations (1587–1636)

-By the 1580s, Spanish Franciscan missionaries were actively ministering to the local inhabitants.
-In 1587, the Franciscans established a mission chapel in the fishing village of Sawangan (the site of the present Legazpi Port), as a visita (satellite chapel) of the Cagsawa parish.
-Fray Francisco de Santa Ana, OFM, built the first wooden chapel dedicated to St. Gregory the Great, and this became known as the Misión de San Gregorio Magno de Sawangan.
+By the 1580s Spanish Franciscan missionaries were actively ministering to the local inhabitants and in 1587 the Franciscans established a mission chapel in Sawangan as a visita (satellite chapel) of the Cagsawa parish.
+Friar Francisco de Santa Ana OFM built the first wooden chapel –dedicated to St. Gregory the Great – and this became known as the Misión de San Gregorio Magno de Sawangan.

-As the village grew more populous, it was elevated to a visita regular (full mission station) by 1605 and eventually to an independent pueblo (town) with its own parish in 1616.
-The new town – often referred to at the time as Pueblo de Albay – became the capital of the Partido de Ibalón (the colonial province encompassing present-day Albay, Sorsogon, Masbate, and nearby islands).
+As the village grew more populous it had been elevated to a visita regular (full mission station) by 1605 and eventually to an independent pueblo (town) with its own parish in 1616.
+The new town was often referred to at the time as Pueblo de Albay and became the capital of the Partido de Ibalón, the colonial province encompassing present-day Albay, Sorsogon, Masbate, and nearby islands.

-Fray Francisco de Santa Ana served as Sawangan's first parish priest, and the mission continued to flourish into the 17th century.
-In 1636, during the tenure of Fray Martín del Espíritu, OFM, a larger and more permanent church structure replaced the original chapel to serve the growing Christianized community.
+Friar Francisco de Santa Ana served as Sawangan's first parish priest and the mission continued to flourish into the 17th century.
+In 1636, during the tenure of Friar Martín del Espíritu, OFM, a larger and more permanent church structure was built to replace the original chapel and better serve the growing Christian community.

-Sawangan under Spanish administration (17th-18th century)
+Growth under Spanish administration (17th-18th century)

-Throughout the 17th and 18th centuries, Sawangan (later known as Albay) developed as a coastal settlement engaged in farming and regional trade.
-Its location along Albay Gulf provided a sheltered harbor that served as an anchorage for galleons and other vessels traveling the Manila–Acapulco trade route.
+Sawangan developed throughout the 17th and 18th centuries as a coastal settlement engaged in farming and regional trade, with its location along Albay Gulf providing a sheltered anchorage for galleons and other vessels traveling the Manila–Acapulco trade route.
 The nearby Sula Channel, separating the mainland from Cagraray Island, also offered safe refuge for ships during storms.

-Sawangan's growth was periodically disrupted by external threats.
-Spanish colonial records describe incursions by raiding parties from Mindanao and the Sulu Archipelago—referred to in those accounts as "Moro raiders"—as well as by Dutch privateers operating in Philippine waters during the 1600s.
-A major setback occurred in 1754, when the town's church was destroyed by fire amid renewed pirate attacks.

-Despite these challenges, the community repeatedly rebuilt.
-It survived a severe typhoon in 1742 and a strong earthquake in 1811, along with other natural calamities.
-By the early 19th century, Sawangan—also referred to as the town of Albay—had expanded through the absorption of surrounding villages and remained an important provincial capital and port.
+However, Sawangan's growth was periodically disrupted by external threats.
+Spanish colonial records describe incursions by raiding parties from Mindanao and the Sulu Archipelago – called "Moro raiders" – as well as by Dutch privateers operating in Philippine waters during the 1600s.
+In 1754 the town's church was destroyed by fire amid renewed pirate attacks, and Sawangan survived a devastating typhoon in 1742 and a strong earthquake in 1811.
+Despite these challenges, by the early 19th century Sawangan had grown into an important provincial capital and port, partly through the incorporation of nearby villages.